The realization space of an unstable coalgebra: The spiral exact sequence

 \section{The spiral exact sequence}

-A spiral exact sequence was first found in the context of $\Pi$-algebras and simplicial spaces by Dwyer/Kan/Stover \cite{DKSt:bigraded} and goes hand in hand with the theory of resolution model structures.
-It was also used in the context of $E_\infty$-ring spectra in Goerss/Hopkins \cite{GoHop:moduli2}.
-In contrast to all other instances of the spiral exact sequence we work here cosimplicially and unpointedly.
-After the sequence is constructed in Subsection~\ref{subsec:contruction} it is endowed with a module structure over its zeroth term in Subsection~\ref{subsec:ses}.
+A spiral exact sequence was first found in the context of $\Pi$-algebras and simplicial spaces by Dwyer-Kan-Stover~\cite{DKSt:bigraded}.
+This was generalized and used in the context of moduli problems for $E_\infty$-ring spectra by Goerss-Hopkins~\cite{GoHop:moduli2}.
+As we will see in this appendix, there is spiral exact sequence associated to each resolution model category.
+We work here cosimplicially and in the unpointed case, in contrast to previous instances in the literature, but the generality of the construction will be apparent.

+After the sequence is constructed in Subsection~\ref{subsec:contruction}, it is endowed with a module structure over its zeroth term in Subsection~\ref{subsec:ses}.
 The associated spectral sequence is mentioned in Subsection~\ref{subsec:sss}.
 All parts here are written in the language of universal algebra and we assume throughout that the conditions of Assumption~\ref{strict-unit} are satisfied.